Silviculturalist/forester/README.md

 Ongoing: Variable renaming, e.g. issue #39.
 Common abbreviations can be useful.
 Variables names should include unit.
 New naming convention where name is followed by '\<varname\>.\<unit\>' .

+Saturday 9 July: Analogues to previous change on Friday 8 July also for Hägglunds function for Scots Pine (1974).

+Friday 8 July: Strong clarifications of Hägglund 1972 & 1973 functions, which took age at breast height and reported Site Index as total age.

 Thursday 07 July 2022: SIS_est() for calculating site index from stand factors (Hägglund, B. & Lundmark, J-E. 1979) is no longer exported due to large errors in calculation).

 Tuesday 14 June 2022: Example vignette introducing the Hoffmann_1982 dataset for constructing secondary volume functions (Tariff functions).